andy-graybeal/andy-graybeal.github.io/_pages/about.md

 **Web and Cloud Presence:**
 I designed, deployed, and managed the organization's WordPress website, supporting e-commerce functionality, event promotion, and public-facing communication.
 The site was hosted on AWS EC2 on a LAMP stack (Linux, Apache, MySQL, PHP), providing a secure, reliable, and scalable platform for online services and organizational outreach.

+Much of what I built during my time as IT Coordinator, I first had to learn.
+I came in knowing what a resilient system needed to look like — from my experience at UC Santa Cruz — but not always how to implement each piece.
+So I researched, set things up, tested, adjusted, and moved on to the next component.
+I did this on my own, one piece at a time, while keeping the organization running.
+When we migrated from Windows to Linux, I didn't just handle the technical side — I brought the users along with me every step of the way.
+For many of them, this was a significant shift in how they worked every day.
+I communicated changes before they happened, trained staff on unfamiliar tools, and worked to make the transition feel as smooth as possible — moving them from Microsoft Office to LibreOffice, and eventually to Google Workspace.
+I was mindful that technology only works if the people using it feel confident, so I made user adoption as much a priority as the technical implementation itself.
+That combination of technical self-direction and people-aware implementation is something I carry into every environment I work in.

 ---